Description

 Risk and Exploitability

-The CVSS score is not provided and the EPSS score is unavailable, making it difficult to quantify the exact severity.
+The CVSS score is not listed, but the EPSS score is < 1%, indicating a very low probability of exploitation.
 The vulnerability is not listed in CISA’s KEV catalog, suggesting that no widespread exploitation has been observed.
-Because the flaw requires direct interaction with the Thunderbolt subsystem, the attack vector is local or requires the attacker to control the device connecting to the target.
+The description implies that the flaw requires direct interaction with the Thunderbolt subsystem, but this is inferred; therefore the attack vector is likely local or requires control over the device connecting to the target.
 The risk is therefore moderate and primarily limited to causing a system crash rather than enabling remote code execution.

 Remediation